Key takeaways

 How should a CA compute OTIF for partial shipments without double counting GRNs?

-Define an order line as on time only when the cumulative received quantity reaches the ordered quantity by the promise date.
+Define an order line as on time only when cumulative received quantity reaches the ordered quantity by the promise date.
 Treat partials as not in full until the threshold is met.
-Use a one order line, one OTIF verdict rule to avoid double counting multiple GRNs, and have the system, for example AI Accountant via spreadsheet import, collapse multiple receipts against one PO line before scoring.
+Use a one order line, one OTIF verdict rule to avoid double counting multiple GRNs, and have the system collapse multiple receipts against one PO line before scoring.

-What is the minimum data set in Tally or Zoho Books to start vendor scoring?
+What is the minimum data set in Tally to start vendor scoring?

-Start with vendor master with GSTIN and MSME flag, POs with promise dates, GRNs with receipt dates and quantities, invoices with IRN and amounts, payments with dates and mode.
-With this, you can compute OTIF, fill rate, invoice accuracy, DPO, GSTR 2B match, MSME 45 day compliance.
-AI Accountant can ingest this directly, and you can add QC logs later.
+You need five things: vendor master with GSTIN and MSME flag, POs with promise dates, GRNs with receipt dates and quantities, invoices with IRN and amounts, and payments with dates and mode.
+With this, you can compute OTIF, fill rate, invoice accuracy, DPO, GSTR 2B match, and MSME 45 day compliance.
+You can add QC logs later as a second phase.

 How do I reconcile GSTR 2B mismatches to vendor scorecards and ITC blockage risk?

 Create a vendor level 2B match percentage and a value at risk metric for unmatched ITC.
 Categorize mismatches as timing, value, or missing invoice.
 Reflect the match percentage in compliance scoring, and use alerts for vendors causing blocked ITC repeatedly.
-AI Accountant automates 2B cross checks and flags vendors with persistent gaps.
+With the ₹1 crore e invoicing threshold now in effect, nearly all vendors should appear in your 2B auto population, making persistent mismatches easier to isolate (2026 update).

 How should MSME 45 day compliance be monitored and provisioned in books?

 Track invoice date, goods acceptance date, and payment date.
 Use the earlier of invoice or acceptance to compute days outstanding.
-For invoices beyond 45 days, compute potential interest exposure, provision periodically, and escalate payment prioritization.
-AI Accountant can produce a vendor wise MSME breach register and an accrual estimate.
+For invoices beyond 45 days, compute potential interest exposure at 18 percent per annum, provision periodically, and escalate payment prioritization.

 How do I calculate perfect order rate in an Indian logistics context with e waybill and IRN?

 Define perfect as correct item and quantity, on time, undamaged, correct documentation including e invoice IRN and e waybill, and correct packaging.
-Score one point per dimension, perfect order equals all points present.
-Adjust weights if documentation errors cause ITC risk, and use AI Accountant to validate IRN presence automatically.
+Score one point per dimension.
+Perfect order equals all points present.
+Adjust weights if documentation errors cause ITC risk.

 What governance cadence works for supplier reviews and escalations?

-Weekly, exception review for red alerts on critical vendors.
-Monthly, vendor scorecard distribution and internal review for top suppliers.
-Quarterly, QBR with strategic vendors covering trends, CAPA progress, capacity and roadmap.
-Annually, re baseline targets and weights.
-AI Accountant can schedule scorecard emails and reminders.
+Weekly: exception review for red alerts on critical vendors.
+Monthly: vendor scorecard distribution and internal review for top suppliers.
+Quarterly: QBR with strategic vendors covering trends, CAPA progress, capacity and roadmap.
+Annually: re baseline targets and weights.

 How do I quantify ROI from a supplier dashboard for management approval?

-Build a benefits model, reduce expedites by 2 to 5 percent of procurement, lift OTIF by 15 to 25 percent to cut stockouts, reduce quality costs by 30 to 40 percent, improve inventory turns by 15 to 25 percent, protect ITC by raising 2B match percentage.
-Compare benefits to license and implementation costs, and show a three to six month payback for a finance led stack like AI Accountant.
+Build a benefits model: reduce expedites by 2 to 5 percent of procurement, lift OTIF by 15 to 25 percent to cut stockouts, reduce quality costs by 30 to 40 percent, improve inventory turns by 15 to 25 percent, and protect ITC by raising 2B match percentage.
+Compare benefits to license and implementation costs.
+Most finance led stacks show a three to six month payback.

 Where AI Accountant Fits in Your Vendor Management